lambdaclass/cairo-vm_in_go/README.md

 ### First milestone: Fibonacci/Factorial

-The first milestone for Cairo VM in Go is completed! :tada:
+The first milestone for Cairo VM in Go is completed! 🎉

 The milestone includes: